DTRAMONTANE/DTRAMONTANE/README.md

 The quadraphonic narrative structure.
 The power of gibberish and abstract thought.
-The concept of the Simulacrium - an AI's internal world.
+The concept of the Simulacrium - a Facsimli of reality and Mixed Reality layer of reality simultaneously.
 The evolution of our AI character, Gibberish.
 The creation of "Automagic", a reality competition with real-world consequences.